frnmst/rserve-sandbox/README.md

 # R Rserve docker image for safe execution

+## NOTE

+The Makefile in this branch is not intendended to be run manually.

+Post installation and remove hooks are needed before you can actually run this.

+## Information

 This directory builds a docker image based on Debian that safely executes Rserve.
 The Rserve instance is made available as `/home/rserve/socket`.
 To protect the container, we: